jufgutierrezgo/python-vlc-rm/README.rst

     | ├── String representation of the object

 * Photodetector module:
     The module has a set of attributes to define the photodetector characteristics.
-    The photodetector plots

     | Properties:
     | ├── Name